Richard Schneirov: Research interests

-In 2006 Schneirov contributed an important article periodizing the Gilded Age: “Thoughts on Periodizing the Gilded Age: Capital Accumulation, Society, and Politics, 1873-1898” and rejoinder to responses by Rebecca Edwards and James L Huston, Journal of the Gilded Age and Progressive Era 5 (July 2006): 189-240.
+In 2006 Schneirov contributed an important article periodizing the Gilded Age: "Thoughts on Periodizing the Gilded Age: Capital Accumulation, Society, and Politics, 1873-1898" and rejoinder to responses by Rebecca Edwards and James L Huston, Journal of the Gilded Age and Progressive Era 5 (July 2006): 189–240.

 In 2012, Schneirov has published "Chicago in the Age of Capital: Class, Politics, and Democracy during the Civil War and Reconstruction" (with John B. Jentz).
 The book charts the rise of a capitalist economy and society out of an artisan one and the ensuing political consequences.

 In 2014 Routledge published his extended essay and primer on American democracy (with Gaston Fernandez), "Democracy as a Way of Life in America: A History."

 In 2019 Schneirov published a re-interpretation of AFL founder Samuel Gompers in “Uncovering the Contradictions in Samuel Gompers’s ‘More’: Reading ‘What Does Labor Want?”
 Journal of the Gilded Age and Progressive Era.
 Schneirov views Gompers as a leader who tried to bridge diverse discourses and political viewpoints within the late nineteenth century labor movement, rather than simply representing a narrow stratum of craft workers.

-Schneirov's current research agenda focuses on American politics and culture during the Gilded Age and Progressive Era.

-Memberships, honors and awards

-Memberships

-Schneirov is or has been a member of the board of editors of Labor, Labor History, and the Journal of the Gilded Age and Progressive Era.
-He is a reviewer for the Journal of American History, Social Science History, Industrial and Labor Relations Review, the University of Illinois Press, and Cornell University Press.

-In 2000, he founded the William English Walling Society, which since 2004 has become defunct.

-Schneirov is or has been a member of the Labor and Working-Class History Association, Organization of American Historians, the Society of Historians of the Gilded Age and Progressive Era, Eugene V. Debs Foundation, and the Illinois Labor History Society.

-Schneirov is also a member of the American Association of University Professors (AAUP).

-From 1997 to 2001, he was the AAUP chapter president at Indiana State where he led the fight for university policy protecting the professional rights of contingent faculty.
-He served on the AAUP National Committee on Contingent Faculty and the Profession from 2004 to 2008.
-From 2006 to 2010, he was president of the AAUP's Indiana Conference.

-Honors and awards

-Schneirov was named a Fulbright Scholar in 1985 and again in 2011, and received a National Endowment for the Humanities research grant in 1988 and again in 1995.

-He received a University Continuing Education Association Creative Program Award grant in 1994.

-In 2004, Indiana State honored him with the Theodore Dreiser Distinguished Research and Creativity Award.

-Schneirov's 1998 book, Labor and Urban Politics: Class Conflict and the Origins of Modern Liberalism in Chicago, 1864-97, won the Urban History Association's Kenneth Jackson Award for the best book in North American urban history.